rolyatmax/rota/README.md

 # Requirements

-To run this project yourself, just clone the repo and run from the root:
+To simplify deploys, we check in built JS assets.
+So to run this project yourself, just clone the repo and run from the root:

-    npm install
-    npm run build
     npm run serve

 ------------------------